Category Archives: Pennsylvania

 Exact Boundaries Important

-In newly laid out subdivisions in Huntingdon Valley where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Sayre where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is constantly well to have the neighbor concerned help you situate the edge so he can be more assured that the work has been done appropriately.
-If he aids you, he will see the evidence you reveal and will certainly not later on be inclined to argue so much regarding it.
+It is consistently well to have the next-door neighbor concerned help you locate the corner so he can be a lot more ensured that the work has actually been done correctly.
+If he assists you, he will see the evidence you reveal and also will certainly not later on be inclined to assert a lot concerning it.

-Land that has never been exactly surveyed, or a piece that is being divided, will require a survey to locate the new corners and lot lines in Huntingdon Valley, which should be permanently marked so they will never become lost.
+Land that has never been exactly surveyed, or a piece that is being divided, will require a survey to locate the new corners and lot lines in Sayre, which should be permanently marked so they will never become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.